Hydrology and Water Resources

-- The impacts of climate change on streamflow timing would result in a decreased ability of the reservoir system to meet minimum streamflow requirements for fish, a slight reduction in firm power production, and improved compliance with flood control targets (Figure 5) (Hamlet and Lettenmaier 1999; Mote et al. 1999; Miles et al. 2000; Hamlet et al., in review).
+- The impacts of climate change on streamflow timing would result in a decreased ability of the reservoir system to meet minimum streamflow requirements for fish, a slight reduction in firm power production, and improved compliance with flood control targets (Figure 5) (Hamlet and Lettenmaier 1999; Mote et al. 1999; Miles et al. 2000; Hamlet et al., 2010).

-- Related work funded by the Accelerated Climate Prediction Initiative showed that instream fish flow targets would suffer under the range of future climate conditions considered, even with changes in flood operation specifically designed to mitigate the effects of climate change (e.g., reduced flood storage, earlier refill) (Payne et al., in press).
+- Related work funded by the Accelerated Climate Prediction Initiative showed that instream fish flow targets would suffer under the range of future climate conditions considered, even with changes in flood operation specifically designed to mitigate the effects of climate change (e.g., reduced flood storage, earlier refill) (Payne et al., 2004).

 - In municipal water supply systems, projected climate change would affect the ability of municipal water suppliers to provide reliable water to their customers as a result of:

 - Reduced supply, i.e., decreased reservoir storage of water during the summer months due to decreased winter snowpack;

 - Increased demand for water, due to warmer summer temperatures; and

 - An increase in the length of the average summer reservoir drawdown period as a result of reduced supply and increased demand (Palmer and Hahn 2002, Palmer et al. 2004; Vano et al. 2010).